yugabyte/terraform-provider-ybm/docs/resources/cluster.md

 ### Optional

-- `account_id` (String) The ID of the account this cluster belongs to.
-To be provided if there are multiple accounts associated with the user.
 - `backup_schedules` (Attributes List) (see [below for nested schema](#nestedatt--backup_schedules))
 - `cloud_type` (String) The cloud provider where the cluster is deployed: AWS or GCP.
 - `cluster_allow_list_ids` (List of String) List of IDs of the allow lists assigned to the cluster.